vp89/vp89.github.io/_posts/2019-04-02-dotnet-core-on-heroku.md

 categories: programming
 ---

 On my current project I am using .NET Core.
 I initially threw it up on Heroku because it's free and quick to get going.
-As things stands now, I'm probably going to stay on Heroku for the main web and database hosting and drop-in a little AWS for some specific things.
+As things stand now, I'm probably going to stay on Heroku for the main web and database hosting and drop-in a little AWS for some specific things.

 Heroku has some excellent documentation and integration with the languages/runtimes they have chosen to fully support, unfortunately .NET Core is not currently one of them.
 I thought I would post some things I have learned while standing up my project on there.